Sailfish OS: Business strategy

 The aim of the Alliance is to offer unique differentiation opportunities and sustainable competitive advantage for OEM and ODM manufacturers, chipset providers, operators, application developers, retailers and other interested in sides.

 Sailfish Secure

-The Sailfish Secure is an open and secure mobile phone platform, based on Sailfish OS.
-It was introduced publicly in Barcelona, Spain at Mobile World Congress on 2 March 2015 where plans for the Sailfish Secure were presented.
+Sailfish Secure is an open and secure mobile phone platform, based on Sailfish OS.
+It was introduced publicly in Barcelona, Spain at the Mobile World Congress on 2 March 2015 where plans for Sailfish Secure were presented.

-It is based on a security-hardened version of the Sailfish OS and SSH's communication encryption and key management platform.
-Developed by Jolla (the Sailfish OS designer and developer) together with SSH Communications Security (the inventor of Secure Shell SSH protocol) in collaboration of Sailfish Alliance.
+It is based on a security-hardened version of Sailfish OS and SSH's communication encryption and key management platform.
+It is developed by Jolla (the Sailfish OS designer and developer) together with SSH Communications Security (the inventor of Secure Shell SSH protocol) in collaboration with the Sailfish Alliance.

-The hardware platform independent approach of the Sailfish Secure allow concept adaptation to local needs, and also in collaboration with other security partners.
-End customers like governments or large corporations are able to adapt the solution to their preferred or used hardware platform, as it is not tied to a specific hardware or configuration.
+Sailfish Secure is marketed as having a hardware platform independent approach that allows concept adaptation to local needs, and collaboration with other security partners.
+End customers like governments or large corporations are able to adapt the product to their preferred or used hardware platform, as it is not tied to a specific hardware or configuration.

-The aim is to answer increasing demand in privacy in mobile communications.
-Jolla and Sailfish OS has unique position to create and provide an alternative solution on markets dominated by Android or other non-EU based OSes.
-Target customers need a secure mobile solution, including government officials or corporations, but it is also intended to be affordable for consumers.